Table of contents

 No Mortgage Experience?
 Here’s What You Can Do

-If no guarantor on your loan has verifiable mortgage experience, your lender may still approve you by documenting strong compensating factors, such as:
+If no guarantor on your loan has verifiable mortgage experience, your lender may still approve you by documenting compensating factors, such as:

 • High credit score (700+).

-• High liquidity (well above reserve requirements).
+• High liquidity (well above reserve requirements)

-If you or your guarantor have a mortgage with a solid track record, you’re in a stronger position.
+Key takeaway: If you or your guarantor have a mortgage with a solid track record, you’re in a stronger position.
 If not, prepare additional proof of your financial strength to boost your chances of approval.

 Credit Score Requirements